ExploreAutonomy/Dev_Env/README.md

 You should see a list of topics.
 If you see a list of topics, you are connected to the PX4 DDS and it is running.

 Create a new workspace to develop for with PX4 DDS, this is to import the PX4 messages:

+**OBS** if you used the lazy docker container, you can skip this step.
+The PX4 messages are already installed, and the workspace is already created.
 ```
 cd